shenu01/shenu01/README.md

 - 🤔I have been doing two years of training with IJSE for that.
 - 🎓I was educated up to A / L at Central College Maharagama
 - ✍️ I also have knowledge of web development,
-  UI / UX designing, database management and frameworks.
+  UI / UX designing,<br> database management
-- 💼Contact me to get the service you need in these areas creatively, efficiently and cleanly.
+  and frameworks.</br>
-  <br>Also, if you want to receive services in a
+- 💼Contact me to get the service you need in these areas creatively,<br>efficiently and cleanly.
-  very friendly manner,contact me.</br>
+  Also, if you want to receive services in a very friendly manner,contact me.</br>

 <h3> 🛠 &nbsp;Tech Stack</h3>